Tennessee Appeals Court Upholds Validity of Will in Challenge Based on Undue Influence

 In In re Estate of Davis, the appeals court found that substantial evidence in the record supported the probate court’s finding of a confidential relationship between the decedent and his mother, including the fact that she was his power of attorney and health care agent, that the decedent was living in her home, and that she helped him physically and with his medical needs.
 However, the appeals court affirmed the finding of the probate court that the will was not procured by undue influence, since the decedent received independent legal advice, and there was witness testimony that the decedent informed the attorney of his wishes in drafting the will, in addition to other evidence.
 The will was therefore ruled valid by the court.

 An experienced trusts and estates attorney can assist clients in the preparation and settlement of an estate, as well as prepare for any potential issues that may arise during probate.
-At the Nashville firm of MHPS, our skilled attorneys provide guidance to individuals in a variety of legal matters, including probate litigation, personal injury lawsuits, and family law issues.
+At the Nashville firm of MHPS Law, our skilled attorneys provide guidance to individuals in a variety of legal matters, including probate litigation, wealth preservation, and family law issues.
 To consult with a legal professional regarding your estate planning needs, call (615) 800-7096 or contact us online.

 Ready to Get Started?